In this section we will try to answer the most popular questions asked by students and parents during transition

 - What colour tie do I buy?

-The year 7 tie has a silver line in it to denote year 7.
-When purchasing this tell the supplier 'silver' and they will give you the correct tuie
+The year 7 tie has a YELLOW line in it to denote year 7.
+When purchasing this tell the supplier 'yellow' and they will give you the correct tie.
+At Hilbre each year group has a different colour tie, this helps to distinguish between year groups, so if you get lost you can look for someone with the same colour tie.

 - How many forms are there?